EvotecIT/PSPublishModule/Docs/Invoke-ModuleBuild.md

 ### -ExitCode
 Exit code to be returned to the caller.
-If not provided, it will not exit the script.
+If not provided, it will not exit the script, but finish gracefully.
 Exit code 0 means success, 1 means failure.

 ```yaml